dumptruckman/PluginBase/permissions-bukkit/README.md

 It is highly recommended that you use the maven-shade-plugin to relocate this code if you intend to use it.
 It will NOT play well with a copy employed by someone elses plugin.
 Maven details will be at the bottom.

-This module is built on top of this non-bukkit dependent module: https://github.com/dumptruckman/PluginBase/tree/master/permissions

 Features
 --------
 * Easy and safe to use statically.